nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 lifetimes in the dropped value be valid.
 After all, dropping a reference of type `&'a T` or `&'a mut T` is defined as a no-op, so it does not matter if the reference points at valid memory.
-In cases like this, we say that the lifetime `'a` **may dangle**, referring to the C term "dangling pointer", which means a pointer to freed or invalid memory.
+In cases like this, we say that the lifetime `'a` **may dangle**.
+This is inspired by the C term "dangling pointer" which means a pointer to freed or invalid memory.

 However, if that same reference is stored in the field of a struct